 All school meals are prepared to a very high standard.
 A freshly prepared two course meal will be offered every day with meat and vegetarian options available.
 All food served in school will be nutritionally balanced based on the government’s nutritional guidelines to ensure that children can work better in the afternoons.
 Children who have a dietary requirement may also be catered for including religious, cultural or allergy and/or intolerance diets.
 Please contact school if your child requires a special diet or ask to speak to the school cook directly.

-Here are the menus for the spring term:
+Here are the updated menus incorporating the changes for the second half of the autumn term:

 Qualifying for free school meals KS2 Pupils - Years 3 to 6